History

 2020

-Imagination Theater premiers ‘”Mental Health Matters”, a program that gives students tools to deal with anxiety, stress, and depression.
-“Mental Health Matters” premiers in a virtual platform due to the pandemic.
-Popular Imagination Theater programs, “No Secrets” and “Someone Else’s Shoes” are also converted to a virtual platform to continue serving schools during virtual learning.
+Imagination Theater premieres Mental Health Matters, which gives students tools to deal with anxiety, stress, and depression.
+This program premieres in a virtual format due to the pandemic.
+Popular Imagination Theater programs No Secrets and Someone Else’s Shoes are also converted to a virtual platform to continue serving schools during remote learning.